 FAQs

-The market is anticipated to reach US$ 56.2 billion by 2034 growing at a CAGR of 9.4% from 2025 to 2034.
+The global market for Litigation Funding Investment is expected to reach $56.2 Billion by 2034, growing at a CAGR of 9.4% from 2025 to 2034.